Between You and I or Me?

 |Subjective Case||Objective Case||I||Me||You||You||He / She / It||Him / Her / It||We||Us||You||You||They||Them||Who||Whom|

-Just to reiterate, pronouns after prepositions must be in the objective case.
+Pronouns after prepositions must be in the objective case.
 You cannot keep them in the subjective case.
-Therefore, saying between you and I is as bad as saying with we, by they, or to she.
-(Obviously, these should be with us, by them, and to her.)
+Therefore, saying "between you and I" is as bad as saying "with we," "by they," or "to she."
+(Obviously, these should be "with us," "by them," and "to her.")